codemagic-ci-cd/codemagic-docs/content/yaml/yaml-conditional-run.md

 description: Configure conditions when build or build step should be run
 ---

+In addition to the triggers specified in the [triggering section](/yaml/yaml-getting-started) of `codemagic.yaml`, it is possible to define additional conditions for more control over when to run builds and build steps.

 ## Skip building a specific commit

 Include `[skip ci]` or `[ci skip]` in your commit message, if you do not wish Codemagic to build a particular commit.